userfrosting/UserFrosting/CONTRIBUTING.md

 After every release, the `master` branch (and possibly `develop`, for minor/major releases) should immediately be version-bumped.
 That way, new changes can be accumulated until the next release.

+When a new version is created, the version number need to be changed in `app/define.php`. `CHANGELOG.md` should also be updated and the associated tag should be created on Github.

 #### Alpha/beta releases

 During alpha/beta, a release candidate sits on the `master` branch.
 Minor improvements should be treated as hotfixes, while major changes should be treated as features.
 In alpha/beta, major changes can still be integrated into `master` from `develop`.
 However, this should bump the revision number instead of the minor/major number.